• COM6: Prefabrication

 Kenichi Kata Japan Sumitomo Mitsui Consctruction Co, Ltd.

-Jong Sung SIM Korea, Republic of Hanyang University
+Jongsung SIM Korea, Republic of Hanyang University

 Freddy Ariñez Fernandez Spain Universidad Politécnica de Madrid